-- Classes that were taken as online courses because of the Covid-19 pandemic will also be reviewed for transferability according to the guidelines laid out here.
-However, please note that online courses are otherwise rarely transferable.
+- Online courses taken spring 2020 or beyond will be reviewed for transferability according to the guidelines laid out here.
+Asynchronous courses will not be considered transferable.

 - Military coursework may be approved for major or degree credit depending on how the course was delivered and whether it has a liberal arts focus.